moliver28/research-handbook/content/handbook/solutions-architects/processes/commercial.md

    - Requests should include a completed Command Plan and MEDDPPICC information.

 2. Initial Review:
-   - SA Regional Team (EMEA or AMER) members review new requests within one business day.
+   - SA Regional Team (EMEA or AMER) members review new requests.
+The service level objective for these reviews is [one business day](#1-triage-within-one-business-day).
    - The review includes assessing the Command Plan, technical requirements, and opportunity details.

 3. Evaluation of the "[4 Questions](#the-4-questions)":